 Kirk Bank overlooking St. Michael’s Well

-In times of drought, stone artifacts were retrieved and carried up to the new St. Michael’s including, in 1812, the base of
+In times of drought, stone artefacts were retrieved and carried up to the new St. Michael’s including, in 1812, the base of

 Encouraged by an inspirational geography teacher at Brampton Grammar School, Lorna studied Earth Sciences at London University and art at Cambridge before returning to Cumbria College of Art and Design in 1981.